qmk/qmk_firmware/FAQ.md

 Arduino leonardo and micro have **ATMega32U4** and can be used for TMK, though Arduino bootloader may be a problem.

-## Using PF4-7 pins of USB AVR(ATMega32U* or AT90USB*)?
+## Using PF4-7 pins of USB AVR?
 You need to set JTD bit of MCUCR yourself to use PF4-7 as GPIO.
 Those pins are configured to serve JTAG function by default.
+MCUs like ATMega*U* or AT90USB* are affeteced with this.

 If you are using Teensy this isn't needed.
 Teensy is shipped with JTAGEN fuse bit unprogrammed to disable the function.

 See this code.
 ```